FAQs

 Can I use your incense without a Soul Space incense holder?

-Our natural incense blends are specifically formulated for use atop our incense holders but they can also be burned using the traditional charcoal method of loose incense burning.
+Our botanical incense blends are specifically formulated for use atop our incense holders but they can also be burned using the traditional charcoal method of loose incense burning.
+This will of course alter the scent of the incense.

 What is a resin?